MertYazi/MoviesApp/README.md

 <br />

+### The Aim Of The Project
-Aim is implementing new technologies and best practices in android development such as:
+Implementing new technologies and best practices in android development such as:
  - TDD
  - MVVM
  - HILT